marblejs/docs/overview/how-does-it-fit-together.md

 Writing REST API in Marble.js isn't hard as you might think.
 The developer has to understand mostly only the main building block which is the _Effect_ and how the data flows through it.

 The aim of this chapter is to demonstrate how building blocks described in previous chapters glue together.
-For ease of understaning lets build a tiny RESTful API for users handling.
+For ease of understaning lets build a tiny RESTful API for user handling.
 Lets omit the implementation details of database access and focus only on the Marble.js related things.

 ```typescript
 import { createServer, combineRoutes, httpListener, r, HttpError, use } from '@marblejs/core';